Kim Nousiainen

-Kim Nousiainen (born 14 November 2000) is a Finnish professional ice hockey defenceman currently playing for the Ontario Reign of the American Hockey League (AHL) as a prospect to the Los Angeles Kings of the National Hockey League (NHL).
+Kim Nousiainen (born 14 November 2000) is a Finnish professional ice hockey defenceman currently playing for the KooKoo of the Liiga.
+He was selected by the Los Angeles Kings in the fourth round, 119th overall, of the 2019 NHL entry draft.

 Playing career

-Nousiainen made his Liiga debut for KalPa during the 2018–19 season, playing six regular season games.
-He was drafted 119th overall by the Los Angeles Kings in the 2019 NHL Entry Draft.
+Nousiainen played his first Liiga games with KalPa in the 2018–19 season, appearing in six regular-season contests.
+He was later selected 119th overall by the Los Angeles Kings in the 2019 NHL Entry Draft.